 Chapter 14: Keep Your Trail Running Fresh and Fulfilling.
 Goal: Train smart and avoid burnout to run long for life.
 Highlights: How to avoid burnout and overtraining; how to give back to trails; how to run long and strong no matter what your age.

 If you like the outline and want to read it, then I hope you’ll preorder it and share the link on social media to spread the word.
-If you’d like to be entered in a drawing for an hour-long coaching consultation with me, then fill out this form, and I will do the drawing on May 1.

 Here’s more advance praise, for which I’m so grateful: